JennaEllis/CS252FinalProject/README.md

 ## Project Description:
 Bookmarking page.
 User creates an account and stores their bookmarkable websites.
 Their bookmarked websites are hosted on a dashboard webpage accessible by logging into their account.
+Intended to be used across browsers.

 ## Tech Stack:
 Server - Python/Flask/Postgresql
-Client - NodeJS
+Client - NodeJS (Express)